hexadecimal233/awesome-blog-themes/README.md

 ## Contribution

-If you have a better theme, please submit a PR.
+If you want to add your theme, feel free to submit a PR or an issue.